Ready for a gay London tour?

 Primrose Hill is a small park located in the northern part of London, close to Camden town and London Zoo.
 From the top of the hill, you will get a panoramic view of the City and all its main monuments, such a St Paul’s Cathedral, London Bridge, the Sharp, Gherkin, London Eye … On sunny days you can have a picnic there or admire the sunset with some beers.

 Hampstead Heath is a huge park in the north part of London, covering 320 hectares.
-As it’s so big that being there you can forget you are in London, and think you are lost in the middle of English countryside.
+As it’s so big that being there you can forget you are in London and think you are lost in the middle of the English countryside.
 This park has been very popular with gay people forever.
 The park includes open-air public swimming ponds, with one of them just for men.

 Gay London bars and venues